Joel S. Aziere

 Q: Do you have a pet?
 What kind and what is its name?

 A: Yes.
 We have three dogs, affectionately named "The Pack."
-Marley is a brindle-colored boarder collie mix, which was adopted from the Milwaukee Humane Society.
-Mylo is a smooth-coated collie mix, which was also adopted from the Milwaukee Human Society.
+Marley is a brindle-colored border collie mix, who was adopted from the Milwaukee Humane Society.
 Gunner is a Weimaraner, who we adopted from the Great Lakes Weimaraner Rescue (GLWR) after fostering him for several months.
+Weeman is a dachshund who was found as a stray by my sister-in-law and we adopted after my sister-in-law passed.
 We also have an open fourth spot, which is often filled by strays or special needs dogs that seem to find their way into our home.